 BIA-MA has been honored with numerous honors and awards, including an Outstanding Advocacy Award from the Brain Injury Association of America, a National Lifesavers Award from the National Highway Traffic Safety Administration, two Gold Awards from the New England Society for Healthcare Communications for a veterans with TBI billboard and the Faces of Brain Injury banners, and a Leadership Award from Riverside Community Care, Inc.

 Arlene became involved with BIA-MA in 1984 while seeking non-existent services for her son who was severely disabled by a traumatic brain injury.
-For ten years she served on the Board of Directors and in 1992, Arlene assumed her current position as Executive Director.
+For ten years she served on the Board of Directors and in 1992, Arlene assumed the position as Executive Director.
 Under her direction, BIA-MA has become a national leader in assuring that persons with brain injury and their families have adequate funding for services and support.
-In 2011, Arlene Korab was honored as an "Exceptional Woman" by MAGIC 106.7 FM.
-Click here to listen to her interview with host Gay Vernon.

-Last year, BIA-MA staff provided information and resources to approximately 2,500 new survivors, families, friends and professionals and have received more than 43,000 visits to our web site.
-The Association advocated for an additional twenty five percent to the HITS Trust Fund to allow more survivors to receive community-based services for brain injury.
+Last year, BIA-MA staff provided information and resources to approximately 2,607 survivors, families, friends and professionals.
+The Association advocated at the EOHHS hearing for the primary seat belt bill and on behalf of the motorcycle helmet bill.
 The need for brain injury services, support and information is greater than ever and BIA-MA is at the forefront.
-Read more about how BIA-MA is reaching out to the brain injury community in our Annual Report!
+Read more about how BIA-MA is reaching out to the brain injury community in the 2013-2014 Annual Report!